Odda's Chapel: Odda's Stone

 "Earl Odda ordered this royal hall to be built and dedicated in honour of the Holy Trinity for the soul of his brother Ælfric, taken up from this place.
 Ealdred was the bishop who dedicated the building on the second day before Ides of April in the fourteenth year of the reign of Edward, king of the English".

-"Odda's Stone" is now in the Ashmolean Museum, Oxford, and there is a replica in the chapel.
+"Odda's Stone" is now in the Ashmolean Museum, Oxford, and a replica is in the chapel.